 22 Suriname – Block 58, Apache, Sapakara West-1 prospect V.5.2.20

-Will be 2nd significant petroleum (light oil & condensate) discovery offshore Suriname.
+Will most certainly be the 2nd significant petroleum (light oil & condensate) discovery offshore Suriname.

-Block 58 is part of the east side of, what I call the “ Golden Lane of Guiana-Suriname Basin “.
+Block 58 is part of the east side of, what I call and name the “ Golden Lane of Guiana-Suriname Basin “.

 Sapakara West 1 Location map: